-The registered manager, residents and staff confirmed that consent was sought in relation to care and treatment.
-Resident consent forms were contained within care records.
+The registered manager, residents and representative confirmed that consent was sought in relation to care and treatment.
 Residents, staff and observation of interactions demonstrated that residents were treated with dignity and respect.
 Staff confirmed their awareness of promoting residents' independence and of maintaining dignity.
 Staff were also able to demonstrate how residents' confidentiality was protected.

-Discussion with staff, residents and observation of practice and review of care records confirmed that residents were enabled and supported to engage and participate in meaningful activities.
-One resident commented:
+Discussion with staff, residents, observation of practice and review of care records confirmed that residents were enabled and supported to engage and participate in meaningful activities.
+Arrangements were in place for residents to maintain links with their friends, families and wider community.
+Some comments from residents included: